jamboree/co2/README.md

 CO2_BEGIN(return_type, ())
 ```

-You may find that repeating the return_type twice is annoying, as C++11 adds trailing return type syntax, the library also provide a convenient macro `CO2_RET`, which is particularly neat for lambda functions:
+You may find that repeating the return_type twice is annoying, as C++11 adds trailing return type syntax, the library also provide a convenient macro `CO2_RET`, which is particularly fit for lambda expressions:
 ```c++
 []() CO2_RET(return_type, ()) {...} CO2_END
 ```